Chazzers/browser-technologies-2021/README.md

 ## Browser testing

+### Test assignments

+#### With JavaScript
+1. Create a poll
+2. Vote on a poll
+3. Subscribe to a poll to receive a notification when the poll closes

+#### Without JavaScript
+1. Create a poll
+2. Vote on a poll

+Subscribing to a poll is done by sending a button event from the client to the server.
+This means that without JavaScript you can't subscribe.

 ### Chrome mobile with JavaScript

+The web application works.
+I can create polls using my app on my mobile phone.
+The styling looks like it's supposed to.
+I can turn on notifications when my browser and i receive notifications on my phone when i allow them.

+### Chrome mobile without JavaScript

 The web application works.
 I can create polls using my app on my mobile phone.
 The styling looks like it's supposed to.
 I can turn on notifications when my browser and i receive notifications on my phone when i allow them.